Huun-Huur-Tu: In popular culture

-Huun-Huur-Tu's Radik Tyulyush's song "Osku Urug" was featured in the American television series Fargos third-season episode "The Law of Vacant Places.".
-In 2001, several of Huun Hur Tu's songs were featured on the soundtrack of Atanarjuat: The Fast Runner, a 2001 Cannes Winner.
+Huun-Huur-Tu's Radik Tülüsh song "Oskus Urug" was featured in the American television series Fargos third-season episode "The Law of Vacant Places" and "Prayer" from the 1994 album The Orphan's Lament was featured in fifth-season episode "The Paradox of Intermediate Transactions".
+In 2001, several of Huun-Hur-Tu's songs were featured on the soundtrack of Atanarjuat: The Fast Runner, a 2001 Cannes Winner.